 In December 2018, ZLDC acquired about 47.4% of a 2,018-sqm property located along Antonio Arnaiz Avenue within the Makati Central Business District.
-On this site, ZLDC, together with the other party which acquired the remaining 52.6% of the total area of the condominium units are still working on getting the property partitioned to enable the Company to have 100% ownership over 47.4% of the land area of the Property, which is equivalent to 957 square meters.
-Once the partition is completed, the Company plans to develop its portion into a high-end, sustainable, multi-certified residential project.
+On this site, ZLDC, together with the other party which acquired the remaining 52.6% of the total area of the condominium units are still working on getting the property partitioned to enable the Company to have 100% ownership of approximately 957 sqm of the current lot area.
+Once the partition is completed, the Company plans to develop a high-rise luxury, sustainable, multi-certified residential property.
+The project, which is hereinafter referred to as Makati CBD Residential Project 1, is expected to be launched by the fourth quarter of 2024.

 In February 2019, SLDC launched the development of Savya Financial Center.
 This project is composed of two office towers with a gross floor area of 59,763 sqm and located in Arca South, Taguig City.
-The North and South Tower (of the Savya Financial Tower) is expected to be completed in 2022.
+The North and South Tower (of the Savya Financial Tower) is expected to be completed in 2023.
 Savya's North Tower was launched for pre-selling in February 2019.
-Also in 2019, the project received LEED Gold precertification and in 2021, WELL precertification.
+The project received LEED Gold precertification in 2019 and the WELL precertification in 2021.
+It is on-track to achieve BERDE 4-star certification and EDGE Zero Carbon certification.

 In August 2019, Bhavya started acquiring a prime property located inside the Makati Central Business District.
 Bhavya intends to develop therein a pioneer residential project which will be a low-density, multi-certified, ultra-luxury development that will offer large, limited edition designer residences.

 Once completed, its future residents will enjoy exceptional white glove butler services.
-This project which will be called "Eluria" offers only 37 residential units and will have a total gross floor area of approximately 14,600 sqm.
-It will be formally launched in 2022.
+This project, which will be called "Eluria", offers only 37 residential units and will have a total gross floor area of approximately 14,600 sqm and was formally launched in 2022.
+The project was precertified LEED Gold in 2020 and is on track for its EDGE, WELL, and BERDE certifications.
+It is expected to be completed by 2025.

 In July 2021, Bhavana launched the development of Lucima Residences.
-The property will be developed into the first and only premiere, multi-certified, sustainable high-rise development located in Cebu Business Park at the Corner Samar Loop Road and Ayala, Hipodromo, Cebu City.
+The property will be developed into the first and only premiere, multi-certified, sustainable high-rise development located in Cebu Business Park at the Corner of Samar Loop Road and Ayala, Hipodromo, Cebu City.
 It has a total area of 2,245 sqm and is expected to be developed into approximately 28,000 sqm of GFA and will offer 263 residential units.
-The project is on-track to achieve quadruple certification including LEED, BERDE, EDGE and WELL certifications from USGBC, PHILGBC, IFC and IWBI (International WELL Building Institute).
-Lucima was launched in July 2021 and is expected to be completed by the fourth quarter of 2024.
+The project was awarded LEED Gold precertification in 2020 and is ontrack to achieve BERDE, EDGE and WELL certifications.
+It is expected to be completed by the fourth quarter of 2024.